BBurns42/sandbox-system-builder/docs/help/roll_expressions.md

 ## Roll definition/functions

-Roll definitions can be as simple as a string with `1d20` to using a function call like rollp().
+Roll definitions can be as simple as a string with `1d20` or using a function call like rollp().

 ### roll()